 Other income consists primarily of interest income earned on our cash balances held at commercial banks and foreign currency transaction gains (losses).
-In 2020, other income also included a gain recognized on termination of a sublease.
+In 2020, other income also included gains recognized on termination of a sublease and lease incentive.

 Income Tax Benefit